Valid XHTML 1.0 Transitional

 Source Code

-You can download the current source code either from CVS, or, if you are not familiar with CVS, just download the source as a ZIP file.
+You can download the current source code either from SVN (Subversion), or, if you are not familiar with SVN, post a message in the DictionaryForMIDs forum, we will help then.

-The sources for the DictionaryForMIDs tools and applications are maintained in the SourceForge CVS.
-Read the description how to access the DictionaryForMIDs CVS repository.
+The sources for the DictionaryForMIDs tools and applications are maintained in a SourceForge SVN repository.
+Read the description how to access the DictionaryForMIDs SVN repository.

 Downloading the Source Code as ZIP file

-The source code of the DictionaryForMIDs Java ME application is part of the following ZIP file: DictionaryForMIDs_3.1.1_source.zip (352 kB)
+An old version of of the DictionaryForMIDs source code for Java ME application is part of the following ZIP file: DictionaryForMIDs_3.3.0_source.zip

-Note however, that the source code of this ZIP file is a little older than what you will find in the CVS.
+Note however, that the source code of this ZIP file is older than what you will find in the SVN repository !

 The source code for the other DictionaryForMIDs tools and applications (for example DictionaryGeneration) is directly included in the ZIP file of that tool/application.